ACTIVITIES

 - Cultural Festivities in Minnesota and Western Wisconsin

-CURRENT EVENTs
+CURRENT EVENTS

-Rusin Association Annual and General Meeting
+Rusin Association Annual Meeting

-Saturday, March 16, 11:00 am
+11:00 am

-St Mary’s Parish Center, 1701 5th St NE, Mpls., MN 55413
+1701 5th St NE, Minneapolis, MN

 PAST EVENTS